hortulanusT/dynLattice/README.md

 │   ├── element     <- test setups for single elments
 │   └── beam        <- tests from the Simo/Vu-Quoc Paper
 └── studies
-    ├── config      <- folder containing some standard settings ├── study*.pro  <- main input file for each and every study └── study*      <- all the studies to be conducted (containing raw outputs) ├── visual  <- paraview output / figures
+    ├── configs     <- folder containing some standard settings ├── <study>.pro <- main input file for each and every study └── <study>     <- all the studies to be conducted (containing raw outputs) ├── input   <- other input files for the study ├── output  <- raw data output
-        └── res*.csv<- csv files of the results
+        └── results <- processed results
 ```